MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/data-type-summary.md

 **[CVErr](cverr-function.md)** can be used to create **Variant** special values of the **Variant** sub-type **Error** from an error number.

+The [**LSet**](../../reference/user-interface-help/lset-statement.md) statement can be used to convert a value in one [user-defined type](../../How-to/user-defined-data-type.md), to a value of another user-defined type.

 > [!NOTE]
 > **CLngLng** is valid on 64-bit platforms only.